Cracker Barrel (CBRL)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q2, Cracker Barrel reported adjusted EPS of $3.16, up from $0.98 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Cracker Barrel’s full-year EPS of $5.57 to shrink by 38.5%.
+In Q4, Cracker Barrel reported adjusted EPS of $0.25, down from $1.38 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Cracker Barrel to perform poorly.
+Analysts forecast its full-year EPS of $0.83 will invert to negative negative $0.57.

 10. Cash Is King

-Cracker Barrel has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.5%, lousy for a restaurant business.
+Cracker Barrel broke even from a free cash flow perspective over the last two years, giving the company limited opportunities to return capital to shareholders.

-Cracker Barrel’s free cash flow clocked in at $56.79 million in Q2, equivalent to a 6.5% margin.
-This result was good as its margin was 4.1 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Cracker Barrel’s free cash flow clocked in at $24.68 million in Q4, equivalent to a 2.8% margin.
+The company’s cash profitability regressed as it was 3.5 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
 Long-term trends carry greater meaning.

 11. Return on Invested Capital (ROIC)